XieLipeng0830/OpenJudge/docs/running_graders/run_grading_tasks.md

-# :rocket: Run Grading Tasks
+# Run Grading Tasks

-The [GradingRunner](../../rm_gallery/core/runner/grading_runner.py) is RM-Gallery's core execution engine, orchestrating the entire evaluation process.
+The [GradingRunner](../../rm_gallery/core/runner/grading_runner.py) is RM-Gallery's core execution engine that orchestrates the entire evaluation process.
 Whether you're evaluating a few samples or processing thousands, understanding how to effectively use the GradingRunner is key to getting the most out of RM-Gallery.

+> **Tip:** Grading is the process of evaluating how good responses from an AI model are.
+Think of it like having different teachers grade student essays - each teacher focuses on a different aspect like grammar, content, or creativity.

 ## Getting Started with GradingRunner

-At its core, the GradingRunner takes your dataset and runs it through configured graders.
-But there's more to it than that.
-Let's start with a simple example and build up to more complex scenarios.
+Let's begin with a simple example to understand how GradingRunner works:

 ### Basic Evaluation Workflow